-Metropolitan city and urban county recipients must match grant funds with an equal amount of cash and/or non-cash contributions, which may include donated buildings, materials, and volunteer services.
+Metropolitan city and urban county recipients must match grant funds with an equal amount of cash and/or non-cash contributions, which may include donated buildings for long-term use, materials, and volunteer services.
+For specific details on the ESG match requirement, see 24 CFR Part 576.201.